-The (DOE) has announced plans to construct a 1 GW farm on the Hanford Site, a former top-secret site in State.
+The US Department of Energy (DOE) has announced plans to construct a 1 GW solar farm on the Hanford Site, a former top-secret nuclear site in Washington State.
 This initiative is part of the DOE's Cleanup to Clean Energy program, which aims to repurpose portions of federal lands, previously utilized for the nation's nuclear weapons program, for clean energy production.

 The DOE will collaborate with Hecate Energy to transform the 8,000-acre Hanford Site.
 The selection of Hecate Energy followed a competitive qualifications-based process.
 Both parties will engage in negotiations for a realty agreement, with the DOE reserving the right to cancel these negotiations and rescind the selection at any time.